xmartlabs/xmartlabs.github.io/_posts/2018-06-15-ML-Kit-CoreML.md

 If we run at 60 FPS, then each frame takes longer to process as there is more overlapping between the process times of the frames, and because everything is done in the CPU.
 However it is to be noted that both end in the same number of processed frames per second.

-### The real frames per second
+## The real frames per second

 Here we compare the wall time, i.e. how many frames the model really processes per second.
 This includes the time needed to resize the image frames from the camera as well as the time the GPU and CPU are idle in between frames.

 <div style="text-align:center;margin-bottom:20px"><img src="/images/mlkit/real_fps.png" alt="FPS comparison chart!" /></div>

 > Note: These numbers are averages.
-We could get peaks of 48 FPS with CoreML.
+We could get peaks of 48 FPS with Core ML.

-We can see that it is beneficial to use double buffering as it increases overall performance for both ML Kit and CoreML as it leaves GPU and CPU with less idle time.
+We can see that it is beneficial to use double buffering as it increases overall performance for both ML Kit and Core ML as it leaves GPU and CPU with less idle time.

-Also we note a very small advantage for CoreML here.
+Also we note a very small advantage for Core ML here.

-## Conclusions
+# Conclusions

 We saw that it is quite easy to get set up with ML Kit on iOS and while it is still in Beta and there are some green parts like the error handling, it is very helpful if you want to add machine learning to your apps on iOS and Android.
 It is also very helpful that it comes with some models out of the box.

-We saw that there was a small difference in performance between ML Kit and CoreML but it was not very big for this model (MobileNet).
+We saw that there was a small difference in performance between ML Kit and Core ML but it was not very big for this model (MobileNet).
 It is possible that for other models this difference might be bigger but it seems reasonable to use ML Kit if the real time performance is not critical.

 All the code is on this [GitHub repo](...)